 Backblaze B2 is a business-class cloud storage provider with extremely low costs, at $0.005/GB a month or $5/TB a month.
-Retrospect 12 for Windows and Retrospect 14 for Mac are certified for Backblaze B2.
-Follow these step-by-step instructions for setting up a Backblaze B2 account and adding it to Retrospect.
+Retrospect 12 and higher for Windows and Retrospect 14 and higher for Mac are certified for Backblaze B2 (Native API - Legacy).
+Follow these step-by-step instructions for setting up a Backblaze B2 (Native API - Legacy) account and adding it to Retrospect.

 Setting up a Backblaze B2 account is quick and easy.